-- Assuming, as a worst case, that around 35% of the influent NP concentration is emitted in the effluent (based on SIMPLETREAT modelling quoted in the dossier), and around 2.5% of the influent NPEO concentration is converted to NP in the WWTP, the NP effluent concentration is predicted to be 0.7 or 1.1 μg/L (based on the geometric or arithmetic mean, respectively), suggesting that the influent NPEO will account for up to 10% of the NP in the final effluent. - UK data provided during PC suggests that the average removal level of NP could be higher than 65%16.
-If the removal level of NP is assumed to be 80%, the predicted NP effluent concentration would be 0.4 or 0.7 μg/L, and the influent NPEO concentration would account for up to ca. 15% of this
+- Assuming, as a worst case, that around 35% of the influent NP concentration is emitted in the effluent (based on SIMPLETREAT modelling quoted in the dossier), and around 2.5% of the influent NPEO concentration is converted to NP in the WWTP, the NP effluent concentration is predicted to be 0.7 or $1.1 \mu g/L$ (based on the geometric or arithmetic mean, respectively), suggesting that the influent NPEO will account for up to 10% of the NP in the final effluent. - UK data provided during PC suggests that the average removal level of NP could be higher than $65\%^{17}$.
+If the removal level of NP is assumed to be 80%, the predicted NP effluent concentration would be 0.4 or 0.7 μg/L, and the influent NPEO concentration would account for up to ca. 15% of this concentration.
+Clearly this estimate would change if the actual formation of NP from NPEO degradation was lower than 2.5%.

-$^{^{15}}$ The median 90th percentile of NP in WWTP influent is reported to be 5.43 μ g/L, based on a very small data set (Table 38, Figure 11 and Table 3 of Annex 8 of the BD).
+$^{^{16}}$ The median 90th percentile of NP in WWTP influent is reported to be 5.43 μg/L, based on a very small data set (Table 38, Figure 11 and Table 3 of Annex 8 of the BD).

-16 The average removal efficiency for ten WWTP sampled during February - May 2013 was 85%, although one had a removal efficiency of 66% (the highest level of removal was 93%).
+17 The average removal efficiency for ten WWTP sampled during February - May 2013 was 85%, although one had a removal efficiency of 66% (the highest level of removal was 93%).
 The average removal efficiency for a larger sample of 28 WWTP over one year in a separate study was >80%.
 This suggests that 65% removal is a reasonable worst case assumption, but might not reflect typical conditions.
 The way that removal efficiency is calculated (dividing the effluent NP concentration by the influent concentration) may underestimate the level of removal since it does not take into account the possible formation of NP from NPEO in the WWTP.
 Nevertheless, since this is only expected to make a small contribution (2.5% as a worst case), the overall removal efficiencies are probably fairly reliable.